 12.2 Tax Credit Return.

-The Applicant/Co-Applicant may voluntarily return LIHTC awards before the notification of the Carryover Allocation on Friday, November 8, 2025.
+The Applicant/Co-Applicant may voluntarily return LIHTC awards before the notification of the Carryover Allocation on Friday, November 6, 2026.
 Project Sponsors returning an allocation after this date may be barred from participating in future LIHTC funding rounds.

+Tax Credits may be canceled/reallocated under the following conditions:

+-The project cannot meet the 10% Test requirement despite exercising due diligence due to:

+1 Inability for the sponsor/limited partner to finalize terms

+2.Difficulties obtaining approvals at the local jurisdiction

+3 Difficulty meeting time-lines with Public Agencies, i.e. HUD / USDA, etc.

+Developer must make a request in writing or via e-mail, clearly stating that one or all of the above terms are hindering the timeliness of the project.
+If returned/reallocated, sponsor will be assessed a $6500,00 fee.

 12.3 Conditional Reservation.